What is Mixed Reality? Ultimate Guide

 Curtail Skilled Labour Shortage

 A looming skill gap may leave 2.4 million positions vacant between 2018 and 2028.
 With this looming ahead, employers can act now and retain valuable skills by using remote support via HMDs.
+As for hiring new talent, employers can integrate new and familiar technologies to a younger demographic.
+And fill available roles without worrying about under skilled workers.

 Image Credit: Deloitte